lakhansamani/lakhan.me/src/content/blog/distributed-system-monitoring-alerting-part6.md

 Conclusion

-We successfully added metrics and alerting to our distributed app
+We successfully added monitoring and alerting using prometheus metrics and alertmanager to our distributed app

 ## Next Steps: